patrickbucher/sicp/diary.md

 such environment diagrams, which is rather easy on paper, but hard on the computer.
 So I'll give [PSTricks](https://tug.org/PSTricks/main.cgi/) a try.

+Having tried PSTricks, I came to the conclusion that doing exercises 3.9, 3.10, and 3.11 _properly_ with drawings is a lot of work.
+So I'll just draw them on paper and write my conclusions in a text file for every exercise.

 # 2023-02-04 (Sa)

 Having read the two exercise instructions yesterday, I was already able to think